mluex/magento2-dockergento-apache/docs/overcome_performance_issues.md

 Even if not synchronised, it is needed to have magento and `vendor` code in your host.
 Not only for developing but also for xdebug.

-To sync that code seamlessly, dockergento uses `docker cp` automatically when you execute relevant commands like `dockergento composer`, so you do not need to care about that.
+To sync that code seamlessly, dockergento-apache uses `docker cp` automatically when you execute relevant commands like `dockergento-apache composer`, so you do not need to care about that.

 On the other hand, for those that implement modules inside vendor, we also provide a `unison` container that watches and syncs changes in background when you develop inside vendor.

-See [dockergento workflow](./workflow.md) for a better understanding about whole development process with dockergento.
+See [dockergento workflow](./workflow.md) for a better understanding about whole development process with dockergento-apache.